serena-ivaldi/iCub_crawling/README.md

 How to use it on iCub:

-1. launch wholeBodyTorqueObserver
+0. yarpserver
-2. launch gravityComp
+1. launch Gazebo (gazebo)
-3. move to the `crawlGenerator/app` folder
+3. move to the `app` folder (cd app)
 4. launch the yarp manager with the application description for the crawlGenerator module
     ~~~
-    yarpmanager --application yarpmananger/crawling.xml
+    yarpmanager --application yarpmanager/crawling-gazebo.xml
     ~~~
-    One only needs to open the Crawling applicaion (couble-click on it) and launch it by pressing the green button with a play-like shape.
+    4.1 open the Crawling applicaion (couble-click on it) 4.2 launch it by pressing the green button with a play-like shape.
-5. launch crawlManager
+5. launch crawlManager (console: crawlManager)

 The terminal is used to choose the appropriate action to do: